rust-lang/book/second-edition/nostarch/chapter16.md

 finished using it.
 If the management of the shared microphone went wrong in any of these ways, the panel would not work as planned!

-Management of mutexes can be incredibly tricky to get right, and that's why so many people are enthusiastic about channels.
-However, in Rust, we can't get locking and unlocking wrong, thanks to the type system and ownership.
+Management of mutexes can be incredibly tricky to get right, and that’s why so many people are enthusiastic about channels.
+However, in Rust, we can’t get locking and unlocking wrong, thanks to the type system and ownership.

 #### The API of `Mutex<T>`

-Let's look at an example of using a mutex in Listing 16-12, without involving multiple threads for the moment:
+Let’s look at an example of using a mutex in Listing 16-12, without involving multiple threads for the moment:

 Filename: src/main.rs